Transitions to Post-Secondary Pathways Project

 This two-year initiative combined research training with hands-on community-based inquiry.

 Rise In STEM conducted a community-based research project in collaboration with high school students in Etobicoke to better understand how students prepare for and transition into post-secondary education.
-This project also focused on building students’ research skills by engaging them directly in the design and implementation of the research process.
+This project also focused on building students’ research skills and knowledge by engaging them directly in the design and implementation of the research process.

 -